-Should you freeze your eggs?
+Should you freeze your eggs and when?

 Elective egg freezing initially gained in popularity after the American Society for Reproductive Medicine removed the “experimental” label from the procedure in 2012, in part because a new quick-freeze vitrification method radically improved success rates.
 Before then, egg freezing was typically only offered to women prior to starting medical procedures, such as chemotherapy or pelvic surgery, which could interfere with future fertility.

-So, understandably, there is much excitement in our fertility profession about the new technology of egg freezing, which essentially puts the biological clock on hold.
+So, understandably, there is much excitement in our fertility profession about the technology of egg freezing, which essentially puts the biological clock on hold.
 A woman is born with all of the eggs she will ever have and her age is the #1 reason fertility declines.
-This new technology of egg freezing lets a woman avoid the mad scramble for a mate and is a viable option for any woman who wants to delay pregnancy for personal reasons.
+The technology of egg freezing lets a woman avoid the mad scramble for a mate and is a viable option for any woman who wants to delay pregnancy for personal reasons.

-While there is no guarantee for a successful outcome, knowing that her genetic materials are tucked safely away can bring peace of mind and the confidence to pursue your dreams now before fulfilling the dream of becoming a mother later.
+While there is no guarantee for a successful outcome, knowing that your genetic materials are tucked safely away can bring peace of mind and the confidence to pursue your dreams now before fulfilling the dream of becoming a mother later.